vsouza/awesome-ios/README.md

 * [MMLanScan](https://github.com/mavris/MMLanScan) - An iOS LAN Network Scanner library
 * [Domainer](https://github.com/FelixLinBH/Domainer) - Manage multi-domain url auto mapping ip address table
 * [Restofire](https://github.com/Restofire/Restofire) - Restofire is a protocol oriented network abstraction layer in swift that is built on top of Alamofire to use services in a declartive way :large_orange_diamond:
+* [AFNetworking+RetryPolicy](https://github.com/kubatruhlar/AFNetworking-RetryPolicy) - An objective-c category that adds the ability to set the retry logic for requests made with AFNetworking.

 #### Email